arschles/www/content/blog/2023-11-9-csharp-rust.md

 ## Background: Rewriting C# in Rust

 In response to these challenges (and more), we decided to move the project to [Rust](https://rust-lang.org) because it's a much better fit for the needs of the project.
 Rust is a fast, safe, and modern systems programming language, and a great fit for this project.

 We chose to move the C# codebase incrementally to Rust, and wanted to end up with both a C# and Rust SDK, with the former being a thin wrapper around the latter.
 This work ironically forced us to have to write lots of C# code that dealt with native code and unmanaged memory.

-Lots of that code was temporary and we were able to start removing it as the rewrite progressed, but two things became clear as we began to understand the mechanics of the joint C#/Rust codebase:
+Lots of that code was temporary and we were able to start removing it as the rewrite progressed, but two things became clear as we began to understand the mechanics of the final joint C#/Rust codebase:

 1. We indeed would always need to call "system calls" (sometimes called [P-Invoke](https://learn.microsoft.com/en-us/dotnet/standard/native-interop/pinvoke) in C#) from C#, since that's how the Rust APIs are exposed
 2. In some cases, we'd need to go the other way and _call C# functions from Rust_